-Humans often learn complex tasks through multiple concurrent modalities, such as simultaneous visual and linguistic (speech/captioning) streams of a video tutorial.
-One might reasonably expect robotic policies to also benefit from multi-modal task specification.
-However, previous work in multitask policies condition only on a single modality during evaluation: one-hot embeddings, language embeddings, or demonstration/goal-image embeddings.
+Previous multitask policies condition only on a single modality during evaluation: one-hot embeddings, language embeddings, or demonstration/goal-image embeddings.
 Each has limitations.

-One-hot encodings for each task (Kalashnikov et al., 2021; Ebert et al., 2021) suffice for learning a repertoire of training tasks but perform very poorly on novel tasks where the one-hot embedding is out of the training distribution, since one-hot embedding spaces do not leverage semantic similarity between tasks to more rapidly learn additional tasks.
-Conditioning policies on goal-images (Nair et al., 2017; 2018; Nasiriany et al., 2019) or training on video demonstrations (Smith et al., 2020; Young et al., 2020) often suffer from ambiguity, especially when there are large differences between the environment of the demonstration and the environment the robot is in, hindering the understanding of a demonstration's true intention.
+One-hot encodings for each task (Kalashnikov et al., 2021; Ebert et al., 2021) suffice for learning a repertoire of training tasks but perform very poorly on novel tasks where the one-hot embedding is out of the training distribution.
+A one-hot embedding space does not leverage semantic similarity between tasks to more rapidly learn additional tasks, as each pair of distinct tasks, no matter how semantically similar, differ by the same distance in one-hot embedding space.

+Conditioning a policy on a goal-image (Nair et al., 2017; 2018; Nasiriany et al., 2019) or training on video demonstrations (Smith et al., 2020; Young et al., 2020) often suffers from ambiguity, especially when there are large differences between the environment of the demonstration and the environment the robot is in.
+This hinders robots from inferring the true intention of the demonstration.
+For example, if we provide a demonstration video of swiveling the faucet to the right side of the sink and turning on the water so that it flows into some dirty dishes, any of these tasks could reasonably be inferred: (i) turning on the faucet, (ii) turning on the faucet and swiveling it to the right side of the sink, (iii) wetting the dirty dishes.
+When the robot encounters a kitchen sink with the dirty dishes on the left side of the sink, it is unclear which of these possible tasks it should perform.

 In language-conditioned policies (Blukis et al., 2018; 2019; Mees et al., 2021; 2022), issues of ambiguity are often even more pronounced, since humans specify similar tasks in very linguistically dissimilar ways and often speak at different levels of granularity, skipping over common-sense steps and details while bringing up other impertinent information.
 Grounding novel nouns and verbs not seen during training compounds these challenges.